 People are often the key assets of a business.
 This is especially true for businesses that have a strong service element necessitating frequent employee travel.
 With Brexit meaning the potential change to the mobility and employment rights of staff, it is important as an employer to understand what steps can be taken now to provide advice to employees but also how this may impact a business’s ability to deliver to its customers.

-Learn about the range of Brexit supports from Enterprise Ireland and take the necessary steps to being Brexit ready.
+Learn about the full range of Brexit supports from Enterprise Ireland to help your business maintain its competitiveness after Brexit.

 Brexit SME Scorecard